 A pre-filter is essential if you have hard water in your area.
 It helps the hot tub filter to remove contaminants from the water and ensures that you have clean and pure water in your hot tub.

 Having refilled your hot tub, it may seem that the jets have stopped working.
 The reason might be due to air trapped inside the plumbing.
 To prevent trapped air problems, place a garden hose in the filter compartment rather than in the hot tub shell.

 The reason can be in a wrongly installed filter or improperly secured connecting points (catches).
 Try addressing the problem, making sure the power is switched off before you do anything.

-Winterizing hot tub is essential for people who live in a chilly climate and need to ensure that their spa is well looked after during the winter season.
+Winterizing hot tub is essential for people who live in chilly Canadian areas and need to ensure that their spa is well looked after during the winter season.